Guepard-Corp/guepard-cli/HOMEBREW_CORE_SUBMISSION.md

 ```
 guepard v0.26.19 (new formula)

-Guepard CLI provides a Git-like filesystem for databases, enabling version control
+Guepard CLI - Git for Data.
+Provides version control and management
-and management capabilities for database schemas and data.
-It supports familiar
+capabilities for databases with familiar Git-like commands like init,
-commands like init, commit, branch, checkout, and more.
+commit, branch, checkout, and more.

 Features:
 - Git-like interface with familiar commands